-While these are wonderful *keys* to commit to I have found that there is a major drawback to this program.
+While these are wonderful *keys* to commit to, it is apparent that there is a hole in this program.

-The U.S. Department of Education came out and said that they cannot assure that the institutions that have signed up have infact implemented the 8 Keys, or how well they have implemented them.
+The U.S. Department of Education came out and said that they cannot assure that the institutions that have signed up are in fact implementing the 8 Keys, or how well they have been implemented.

-I’m sorry to say that this may be one of the easier programs for colleges to put on their resume when it’s possible that they aren’t committed at all.
+This is one of the easier programs for schools to put on their resume when it is also highly possible that the school isn’t necessarily committed at all.
 (There is no policing by the Dept. of Education for this program.)

-You may be scratching your head thinking ‘How is that so?’
-All an institution has to do to say they are committed to the 8 Keys and be on the Dept. of Education’s list is the following:
+All an institution has to do to say they are committed to the 8 Keys and then they get credit for having that program on campus.

-I decided to do some recon of my own.
-However, finding information about the 8 Keys and how they are put into practice on campuses proves to be difficult.
+Finding information about the 8 Keys and how they are put into practice on campuses proves very difficult.

 Gather your own information